akeneo/pim-community-dev/Bundle/SecurityBundle/readme.md

  - **System**: Allows to gives a user a permissions to access to all records within the system.
  - **Organization**: Allows to gives a user a permissions to access to all records within the organization, regardless of the business unit hierarchical level to which a record belongs or the user is assigned to.
- - **Subordinate Business Unit**: Allows to gives a user a permissions to access to records in all business units are assigned to the user and all business units subordinate to business units are assigned to the user.
+ - **Division**: Allows to gives a user a permissions to access to records in all business units are assigned to the user and all business units subordinate to business units are assigned to the user.
  - **Business Unit**: Allows to gives a user a permissions to access to records in all business units are assigned to the user.
  - **User**: Allows to gives a user a permissions to access to own records and records that are shared with the user.

- `*` **NOTE: Currently only System level is supported**

 Also the following permissions are supported: